 From an Investor’s Point of View

-According to a recent survey, condos are the best investment at the right moment but the major decrease in the price of houses and the tremendous increase in the price of condos has left potential buyers in a dilemma of condo vs house.
+According to a recent survey, condos are the best investment at the right moment but the major decrease in the price of houses and the tremendous increase in the price of condos has left potential investors in a dilemma of condo vs house.

 A house is a fully own residence whereas condos require sharing of common areas like the lawn, fence, parking and other common utilities.
 As human beings are obsessed with the thought of individuality, they are choosing houses over condos, but at the same time, the younger generations are going for condos knowing that it is a better investment as in the near future they can gain back ten times more than what they have invested.